tamunoWoks/database_systems/db_languages.md

 **Query:** A *query* is a statement requesting the retrieval of information.
 The portion of a DML that involves information retrieval is called a *query language*.

 The levels of abstraction earlier discussed apply not only to defining or structuring data, but also to manipulating data.
 At the physical level, we must define algorithms that allow efficient access to data.
 At higher levels of abstraction, we emphasize ease of use.
 The goal is to allow humans to interact efficiently with the system.

+#### The SQL Data-Manipulation Language:
+The SQL query language is nonprocedural.
+A query takes as input several tables (possibly only one) and always returns a single table.